shawn-nyk/tp/docs/DeveloperGuide.md

 itself and not subjected to the changes in implementation of the other `Item` classes.
 This means that it will only have one reason to change.
 Moreover, this leads to lower coupling, which makes maintenance, integration and testing easier.
 This ended up being a good choice as we had some changes in the parsing requirements of one of the `Item` classes, `Internship`.
-If we had gone with the second design, the concrete `AddCommand` might have broken down as it might not be suited to the different parsing requirements in the adding of `Internship` item.
+If we had gone with the second design, the concrete `XCommand` might have broken down as it might not be suited to the different parsing requirements in the of the `Internship` item.

 ### Delete company feature